evfristo/black-sun/README.md

 # abyss
-A text-based game about commanding a submarine in a hostile ocean on a remote planet.
+A text-based game deep space freighter that gets stranded in an uncharted system by accident.